-As the festive season approaches, it’s a good idea to make sure that you have sufficient insurance cover for your vehicle and home beforehand.
+As the holiday season approaches, many of us will be taking a much-needed break.
+Whether you are going on a family vacation, visiting loved ones or simply enjoying a staycation, it's a good idea to make sure that you have sufficient insurance cover for your vehicle and home.
 This way you can enjoy your well-deserved break without any nasty surprises.

 Here are some things to keep in mind before going on holiday:

-If you need to, it’s a good idea to place any particular valuable items in a safer place within your home.
-For example, you can safely put away jewellery in a locked safe.
+If you need to, it's a good idea to place any valuable items in a safer place within your home.
+For example, store your jewellery in a locked safe.
 If you want to, you can even keep specific valuables in an alternative location for safekeeping while your home is unoccupied.
-Remember to store valuable documents in our Online Vault too. - Unplug appliances
+Remember to store documents for your valuables in our Online Vault too.

-While you are away, there may be a power surge in your area.
-To avoid such accidental damage, it is best to unplug items such as televisions, kettles, coffee makers, and sound systems. - Minimise tell-tale signs that you are away
+While you are away, there may be a power surge in your area due to load shedding.
+To avoid damage, it is best to unplug items such as televisions, kettles, coffee makers, and sound systems that are not in use.

 If you are going away for an extended period of time, leaving your home unoccupied for more than 60 consecutive days, we recommend that you advise your insurer.
+Discovery Insure buildings insurance allows you to tailor your cover for loss or damage if your building is unoccupied for more than 60 days.
 For general home insurance purposes, a home that is left unoccupied for such extended periods of time, is considered a higher risk.

 Taking a road trip?

-If your vehicle is your mode of transport during your holiday, it’s important to cross-check your insurance plan and make sure that your car and tyres are in ideal condition for your trip.
+If your vehicle is your mode of transport during your holiday, it's important to check your insurance plan and make sure that your car and tyres are in ideal condition for your trip.

 Travelling outside of SA?

-If your holiday plans involve driving across the border and spending time in one of South Africa’s neighbouring countries, we would advise you to get in touch with us to check what is covered by your plan.
+If your holiday plans involve driving across the border and spending time in one of South Africa's neighbouring countries, it's a good idea to double check all paperwork necessary for when you reach a border post well ahead of your trip.
+We would advise you to get in touch with us or your financial adviser to check what is covered by your plan.

 Related articles